near/units-js/CONTRIBUTING.md

 * `yarn test`
 * `yarn lint`

-Or run any other NPM package included in this project:
+Or run any other NPM package included in this project.
+For example, to run only tests that match pattern 'near':

-* `yarn xo`
+* `yarn jest near`

   [Node.js]: https://nodejs.org/en/download/package-manager/
   [Yarn]: https://yarnpkg.com/